eliotstocker/piratemedia.tv/fs/work/technologies.md

-# Some of Technologies that I like to play with:
+# Some technologies that I like to play with:

 * NodeJS
 * Kubernetes